 Why this programme?

-The two-year Master's Programme in Wind Power Project Management emphasises applied knowledge through frequent guest lectures provided by experts and by using state of the art simulation and planning methods as well as excursions to wind farms and into wind turbines.
+This two-year Master's Programme in Wind Power Project Management emphasises the application of knowledge through frequent guest lectures provided by industry and academic experts, using state-of-the-art simulation and planning methods as well as site visits to wind farms and wind turbines.

-Critical thinking and skills in oral and written communication are equal elements of professional competence and important parts of the curriculum.
-These skills are practiced throughout the programme and applied in the thesis where you will independently conduct research.
+Critical thinking as well as oral and written communication skills are equally crucial elements of professional competence and are integral components of your curriculum.
+You will develop and practice these skills throughout the programme and they will be put to good use in your thesis work where you will conduct independent research.

 During the programme you can expect to:

-combine technology and management from both natural and social science
+combine technology and management from the perspectives of both natural and social sciences,

-prepare for a global job career or further PhD studies
+prepare for a career in the global wind industry or further PhD studies.

 The programme leads to a Master of Science (120 credits) with Wind Power Project Management as the main field of study.